mvandersteen/ha-sungrow/README.md

 SH5.0RT / SH6.0RT / SH8.0RT / SH10RT

 ## Installing the component

-Copy the following files into to it's own directory called sungrow within custom_components directory where the configuration for your installation of home assistant sits.
+Copy the files in ~/custom_components/sungrow files into to there own sungrow directory within custom_components; where the configuration for your installation of home assistant sits.

 The custom_components directory does not exist in default installation state and may need to be created.